Jazz Studies Concentration

 |MUSC 248||Jazz Composition and Arranging||3|

 Note: With the exception of MUSC 101, 102, 103, or 142, students may choose from any 3 credit hour MUSC course that has not already been taken (see General Music Courses), or use any combination of 1 credit hour MUSC courses such as Ensembles or Applied Music.

-Anthony Molinaro, who supervises the program, enjoys an international reputation as both a jazz and concert pianist while instructors Kyle Asche, Scott Burns, Jon Deitemyer, Victor Garcia, and Matt Ulery are among the most respected jazz musicians and educators in Chicago.
-The music program currently supports a Jazz Ensemble of approximately eighteen musicians and several small jazz combos.
+Dr. Christopher Madsen, who supervises the program, is a nationally-renowned educator, composer, and performer (saxophone), while instructors Kyle Asche, Alex Beltran, Jon Deitemyer, Lara Driscoll, Victor Garcia, Catie Hickey, and Matt Ulery are among the most respected jazz musicians and educators in Chicago.
+The program currently supports a Jazz Ensemble of approximately eighteen musicians and several small jazz combos.